-We are also offering, in a concurrent offering, \$650 million of our equity security units.
+We are also offering, in a concurrent offering, \$750 million of our 8.25% equity security units.
 Each equity security unit initially consists of a contract to purchase shares of our class B common stock and a preferred security to be issued by RC Trust I, a Delaware business trust sponsored by us.
-The stock purchase contract requires the holder to purchase a number of shares of our class B common stock, or if the recapitalization is approved, the new series of common stock, on May 15, 2004 from us.
+The stock purchase contract requires the holder to purchase from us, and us to sell to the holder, a number of shares of our class B common stock, or when the reclassification is effective, the new series of common stock, on May 15, 2004.
 The number of shares of common stock that each holder will be required to purchase, and we will be obligated to sell, will be determined based on the average trading price of our common stock at that time.
-The stock purchase contracts will pay quarterly contract adjustment payments at the rate of %.
-The trust preferred securities, which will be pledged to secure each holder's obligations under the related stock purchase contract, will pay quarterly cumulative cash distributions at the annual rate of % on their stated liquidation amount through and including February 15, 2004.
-Thereafter, these cash distributions will be paid at a reset rate determined through a remarketing process.
-The trust preferred securities will be redeemed by RC Trust I at their aggregate stated liquidation amount, plus any accumulated and unpaid distributions on May 15, 2006.
+The stock purchase contracts will pay quarterly contract adjustment payments at the annual rate of 1.25%.
+The trust preferred securities, which will be pledged to secure each holder's obligations under the related stock purchase contract, will pay quarterly cumulative cash distributions at the annual rate of 7.00% on their stated liquidation amount through and including February 15, 2004.
+Thereafter, the cash distributions on the trust preferred securities will be paid at a reset rate determined through a remarketing process.
+The trust preferred securities will be redeemed by RC Trust I at their aggregate stated liquidation amount, plus any accumulated and unpaid distributions, on May 15, 2006.
 This common stock offering and the concurrent offering of equity security units are not conditioned on each other.